tel: +48 888 99 98 98

 3.22 ZŁ

-Give us a call tel: +48 888 99 98 98 or contact us via contact form on our website.
-You can check the power and the appearance of magnet in our magnetic calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the strength and the shape of neodymium magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.